amcginlay/tips-2022-k8s-demo/README.md

 # tips-2022-k8s-demo - "Kubernetes The Fast Way"

-Ever want to try out something in Kubernetes, but ...
+Have you ever wanted to try out something simple in Kubernetes, but thought ...
-- you can't be bothered to wait 20 minutes to stand up an EKS cluster?
+- I can't be bothered to wait 20 minutes to stand up an EKS cluster?
-- you're tired of bouncing your images off registries for no good reason?
+- Or, I'm tired of bouncing my Docker images off image registries for no discernable reason?
-- you don't want your precious laptop turning into a big ball of mud?
+- Or, I don't want your precious laptop turning into a big ball of mud?

-If so, read on ...
+If so, this is for you ...

 ## Step 1 - Create your Cloud9 instance from CloudShell (us-west-2)